Skip to Content

 Alternative names for pick and roll

-The pick itself is sometimes referred to as a ball screen or the slightly longer phrase, on-ball screen as mentioned earlier.
+The pick itself can be referred to simply as a screen, a ball screen, or an on-ball screen.

 Moreover, pick and roll action is sometimes simply known as ball screen action.